-General anesthesia: medication that causes your child to fall asleep and not feel pain during surgery.
+General anesthesia: medicine that causes your child to fall asleep and not feel pain during surgery.
 There are several types of anesthesia, but general anesthesia is the most common type used for children.
 It can be given in gas form through a mask or in liquid form through an intravenous (IV) line.
-Reassure your child that he or she will remain asleep for the entire surgery and not wake before the procedure is complicated.
+Reassure your child that he or she will remain asleep for the entire surgery and not wake before the procedure is completed.

 Sample words to use: “sleep medicine” or “surgery sleep medicine”